miquelindia90/MachineTranslationAPI/README.md

    python train.py configs/config.yaml
    ```

    This command runs the whole training process.
-All the variables needed for the training as data_path s, hyperparameters, and model architecture are defined in the config.yaml file.
+All the variables needed for the training as data paths, hyperparameters, and model sizes are defined in the config.yaml file.
 You can modify this file to adjust the training process to your needs.

    After the training is complete, the script will save the trained model to the specified output directory.
 You will find the following files in the output directory:
       - config.yaml: A copy of the configuration file used for training.